fabohax/crab/README.md

 # Trading-Bot-Strategies
-Trading bot strategies with freqtrade
+Trading bot strategy with freqtrade based on bollinger bands